Local Search For SMT On Linear and Multilinear Real Arithmetic: Experiments

 \section{Experiments}

-We conducted experiments to evaluate LS-RA on on 2 benchmarks from SMT-LIB, and compare it with state-of-the-art SMT solvers.
+We conducted experiments to evaluate LocalSMT(RA) on 2 benchmark sets from SMT-LIB, and compare it with state-of-the-art SMT solvers and local search solvers.
 Moreover, ablation experiments are conducted to analyze the effectiveness of the proposed strategies.